HoriThe3rd/cppcsv/README.md

 csv<int> data;

 // Load a CSV file.
-// You have to define row size and column size of the data data.load("test_w.csv", 5, 10);
+// You shouldn't set data sizes.
+But in this case, the loading may take long time. data.load("test_w.csv", 5, 10);
+data.load("test_w.csv");
 ```

 ## Access the data